logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/control-element/check-control-not-exists/_index.md

 weight: 3
 aliases:
     - /TA_Automation/Topics/bia_check_control_not_exists.html
+keywords: "check controls does not exist, check if control does not exist, check whether control does not exist, check nonexistence of control, verify nonexistance of control"
 ---
-keyword: [check controls does not exist, check if control does not exist, check whether control does not exist, check nonexistence of control, verify nonexistance of control]
----

-# check control not exists

 ## Description